The End of the Wheat Board: What next?

-What’s new is the way that western Canadian farmers will market their product to that vast, faceless, hungry world population using the help from marketing experts like my company today.
+What’s new is the way that western Canadian farmers will market their product to that vast, faceless, hungry world population using the help from marketing experts like the blue company today.
 The Canadian government, in a move that splits the farm community along viscerally divisive lines, has ended the 70 year monopoly of the Canadian Wheat Board.

 Critics and proponents of the Wheat Board – in letters to editors of various national, regional, and special interest newspapers, in blog posts, in corporate press releases, in political speeches, and in small-town coffee shops and cold hockey arenas – spent the fall of 2011 in a flurry of decisions, court injunctions, and media manipulation.